Illnas/MTG-Counter-App/README.md

 ### Notes
 This project was created for purpose of practicing Redux (not a Toolkit version).
-As such, this project code has a lot of different coding practices.
-Just take one look at the state managment of PlayerOne state.
-Not only was this practice project for Redux, but TypeScript will be integrated only after project was finished.
-In that way I will practice integrating TypeScript into already finished project, and go over Redux again.